shariq1989/cookbook/content/recipe/spicy_garlic_eggplant.md

 {{< figure src="/images/sge1.jpeg" class="instructionFigure">}}

 2. Cut the eggplant into 1-inch pieces and place them into a bowl.
 Toss with salt and let them sit for about 10 minutes.
 3. Dry the eggplant with a towel to remove excess moisture.
-Then, add the cornstarch and stir to combine.
+Then, add the cornstarch and stir until evenly distributed.

 {{< figure src="/images/sge2.jpeg" class="instructionFigure">}}